 Federal programs aside, if you have equity in your home you can use that for several other types of loans.
 There are two basic loan types that base collateral on the equity in your home.
 Equity is the difference between the market value of your home and the balance you owe on the principal.
 For example, if your home appraises for $200,000 and you still owe $150,000, your home equity is $50,000.

 A home equity loan is the same as a second mortgage.
 This is a good option if you have enough equity to borrow against and you can qualify for a loan with a favorable fixed interest rate.
-There may be fees and closing costs associated with these loans, so be sure to shop around and read the fine print.
+There may be fees and closing costs associated with these loans.
+Be sure to shop around and read the fine print.

 A home equity line of credit (HELOC) is the other option.
 This can work in environments where interest rates are favorable because they usually have a variable APR.
 Again, you need to have equity in your home to qualify for a HELOC, and this funding arrangement can give you ongoing access to cash for 10 years or more.
 A home equity line of credit offers flexibility since it works in a similar way as credit cards.
 You can use the pre-determined funding amount on an as-needed basis, and you only pay interest on the amount used.